UweGerdes/frontend-development/docker-gulp.md

 Another 5 Minutes and 2 GB later...

-Run a container from the image just created and connect to your environment (with the ports of gulp livereload on 5381, responsive-check on 5382 and a running nginx docker container):
+Run a container from the image just created and connect to your environment (with the ports of gulp livereload on 5381, responsive-check on 5382 and a running nginx docker container, dockerhost is used in test configs):

 ```bash
 $ docker run -it \